Automatic Data Processing (NASDAQ:ADP) Releases FY24 Earnings Guidance

-Automatic Data Processing (NASDAQ:ADP – Get Free Report) last announced its quarterly earnings results on Wednesday, May 1st.
-The business services provider reported $2.88 earnings per share for the quarter, topping the consensus estimate of $2.79 by $0.09.
-The company had revenue of $5.30 billion for the quarter, compared to analysts’ expectations of $5.22 billion.
+Automatic Data Processing (NASDAQ:ADP – Get Free Report) last announced its earnings results on Wednesday, May 1st.
+The business services provider reported $2.88 earnings per share (EPS) for the quarter, beating the consensus estimate of $2.79 by $0.09.
 Automatic Data Processing had a net margin of 19.56% and a return on equity of 93.09%.
-Automatic Data Processing’s quarterly revenue was up 7.6% on a year-over-year basis.
-During the same quarter in the previous year, the business posted $2.52 earnings per share.
-On average, analysts anticipate that Automatic Data Processing will post 9.15 earnings per share for the current year.
+The company had revenue of $5.30 billion during the quarter, compared to analyst estimates of $5.22 billion.
+During the same period in the previous year, the business posted $2.52 earnings per share.
+The firm’s quarterly revenue was up 7.6% compared to the same quarter last year.
+As a group, equities analysts anticipate that Automatic Data Processing will post 9.15 earnings per share for the current year.

 Automatic Data Processing Announces Dividend

-In related news, VP David Kwon sold 863 shares of Automatic Data Processing stock in a transaction dated Tuesday, February 6th.
-The stock was sold at an average price of $250.00, for a total value of $215,750.00.
-Following the completion of the sale, the vice president now directly owns 8,285 shares in the company, valued at $2,071,250.
-The transaction was disclosed in a filing with the Securities & Exchange Commission, which is accessible through this hyperlink.
-In other news, VP David Kwon sold 863 shares of the stock in a transaction on Tuesday, February 6th.
-The stock was sold at an average price of $250.00, for a total transaction of $215,750.00.
-Following the completion of the sale, the vice president now owns 8,285 shares in the company, valued at approximately $2,071,250.
-The sale was disclosed in a document filed with the SEC, which is accessible through the SEC website.
-Also, VP Sreenivasa Kutam sold 694 shares of the company’s stock in a transaction that occurred on Friday, March 1st.
-The shares were sold at an average price of $249.43, for a total transaction of $173,104.42.
-Following the transaction, the vice president now owns 20,687 shares in the company, valued at approximately $5,159,958.41.
+In other news, VP Joseph Desilva sold 1,904 shares of the stock in a transaction on Thursday, February 22nd.
+The shares were sold at an average price of $255.00, for a total value of $485,520.00.
+Following the sale, the vice president now owns 17,179 shares of the company’s stock, valued at $4,380,645.
+The sale was disclosed in a legal filing with the SEC, which is available at this hyperlink.
+In other news, VP David Kwon sold 863 shares of the company’s stock in a transaction dated Tuesday, February 6th.
+The shares were sold at an average price of $250.00, for a total value of $215,750.00.
+Following the transaction, the vice president now directly owns 8,285 shares in the company, valued at $2,071,250.
+The transaction was disclosed in a document filed with the SEC, which is available at the SEC website.
+Also, VP Joseph Desilva sold 1,904 shares of Automatic Data Processing stock in a transaction dated Thursday, February 22nd.
+The shares were sold at an average price of $255.00, for a total transaction of $485,520.00.
+Following the sale, the vice president now owns 17,179 shares of the company’s stock, valued at approximately $4,380,645.
 The disclosure for this sale can be found here.
-Over the last quarter, insiders sold 3,829 shares of company stock worth $965,274.
-Company insiders own 0.26% of the company’s stock.
+Insiders sold 3,829 shares of company stock valued at $965,274 in the last ninety days.
+Insiders own 0.26% of the company’s stock.

 Automatic Data Processing, Inc provides cloud-based human capital management solutions worldwide.
 It operates in two segments, Employer Services and Professional Employer Organization (PEO).
 The Employer Services segment offers strategic, cloud-based platforms, and human resources (HR) outsourcing solutions.